leoreeva/tech-study-notes/README.md

 # Tech study notes
 Resources for data engineering / software engineering.
 Useful for interviews.

 Work in progress.
-Lots of stuff missing or just skipped (because of prior knowledge in the field)
+Lots of stuff missing or even just skipped (because of prior knowledge in the field)

 <br>